Wu-Tang Clan’s GZA runs down every track off Liquid Swords

 Meth delivered well on this one too.
 I even do his verse when I do it live!
-I mean, “I breaks it down to the down bristle,” is so dope.
+I mean, “I breaks it down to the bone bristle,” is so dope.
 It’s hard not to rap along to this one.
 Just like when I hear “Triumph,” it’s hard not to do Deck’s verse.
 I think I was actually [just] the filler for that song anyways [laughs].
 It always seemed more like Meth’s track.
 I remember RZA telling me I needed to get on it, so he put me in between.
 It’s an incredible song though, and I love performing it.
 It’s just another emcee lyrical joint with crazy smooth cadences.

 “Hell’s Wind Staff / Killah Hills 10304”